 32. Having reviewed the case, the Academic Misconduct Appeals Committee shall reach a decision on the appeal.
-The Appeals Committee may confirm, set aside or amend the decision and penalty which are the subject of the appeal.
+The Appeals Committee may confirm, set aside or amend the decision of the Academic Misconduct Committee and may confirm, increase or decrease any penalty imposed.
 The appellant shall be informed of the decision and the reasons for it in writing within 3 working days of the meeting.
 The Committee may notify the candidate orally in advance of the written communication at its discretion.
 The decision of the Appeals Committee shall be final.